abdullahalzubaer/Feature-Engineering/README.md

 Observation: As we have seen in the MI scores, fuel_type has a relatively low score.
 But from the plot, we can see that two price populations are seperated by fuel_type with trends within the horsepower feature.
 This indicates that fuel_type contributes an interaction effect and might be important also.

-Action-> We can create another feature that has an interaction between horsepower and fuel_type (either addition, multiplication, or some other approach, we can verify which interaction works best by observing the MI score of the new feature.
+Action-> We can create another feature that has an interaction between horsepower and fuel_type (either addition, multiplication, or some other approach) we can verify which interaction works best by observing the MI score of the new feature.